 The clock source which drives the main counter in each TM can originate from various sources.
-The selection of the required clock source is implemented using the $STCK2\sim STCK0$ and $PTnCK2\sim PTnCK0$ bits in the STM and PTMn control registers, where "n" stands for the specific TM serial number.
-The clock source can be a ratio of the system clock, f{SYS} , or the internal high clock, f{H} , the f{SUB} clock source or from the external STCK and PTCKn pin.
-The STCK and PTCKn pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.
+The selection of the required clock source is implemented using the xTnCK2~xTnCK0 bits in the xTMn control registers, where "x" stands for S or P type TM and "n" stands for the specific TM serial number.
+For the STM there is no serial number "n" in the relevant pins, registers and control bits since there is only one STM in the device.
+The clock source can be a ratio of the system clock f{SYS} or the internal high clock f_H , the f{SUB} clock source or the external xTCKn pin.
+The xTCKn pin clock source is used to allow an external signal to drive the TM as an external clock source or for event counting.